Jenni Byrne

-Jenni Byrne is a political advisor, political commenter, and government relations expert.
+Jenni Byrne (born 1977) is a political advisor, political commentator, and lobbyist.
+She is currently advisor to federal Conservative leader Pierre Poilievre and operates her own consulting firm, Jenni Byrne + Associates.
 A member of the Conservative Party of Canada and the Progressive Conservative Party of Ontario, she is a former advisor to Prime Minister Stephen Harper and former Principal Secretary to Doug Ford.
-Once referred to as "the most powerful woman in Ottawa," she currently operates her own consulting firm, Jenni Byrne + Associates.

-Personal life
+Early life

-Family

 Byrne was born to Jerry and Julie Byrne in 1976 in Fenelon Falls, Ontario.
 Her mother was a teacher, who died in 2010 at the age of 58.
-Her father is a carpenter who joined the Reform Party in the 1990s to protest the long-gun registry enacted as part of the Firearms Act, 1995, introduced by the Liberal government of Prime Minister Jean Chrétien.
-Her sister, Jerra Kosick (nee Byrne), is also involved with the Conservative Party of Canada, most recently serving as the chief of staff to Minister Michelle Rempel.
+Her father is a carpenter who joined the Reform Party in the 1990s to protest the long-gun registry enacted as part of the Firearms Act, introduced by the Liberal government of Prime Minister Jean Chrétien.

-Byrne is not married and does not have children.
-She was previously involved in a romantic relationship with Conservative MP Pierre Poilievre, whose campaign for leader of the Conservative Party of Canada she helped to direct.